ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 - Trees in GP usually represent computer programs and not all of the operators suitable for these trees work for phylogenetic trees due to the strict restrictions on their form.
-- A recombination operator that works for phylogenetic trees is the Prune-Delete-Graft (PDG) operator.

 # Mutation